 - Events, including those for which off-campus facilities are arranged, must be registered with the relevant dean's office, as above. - If alcohol is among the beverages available, the organizers of the event must meet the following requirements: - 1.
-Complete Social Responsibility Training provided by the Office of Alcohol and Drug Abuse Prevention, prior to the event. - 2.
+On an annual basis, complete "Host Responsibility Training," provided by the Office of Wellness Programs & Alcohol Education, prior to the first event of the year, www.vanderbilt.edu/alcohol, 615-34(3-4740). - 2.
 Provide alternative beverages and food during the entire period that alcoholic beverages are available.
 Students organizing the event are responsible for providing both nonalcoholic beverages and food. - 3.
-Ensure that students serving alcoholic beverages have successfully completed Social Responsibility Training, as delineated, above.
+Ensure that students serving alcoholic beverages have successfully completed "Host Responsibility Training" as delineated above.
 (The practice of "self-serve" is prohibited.) - 4.
-Comply with the appropriate dean's office standards that effect the engaging of security officers or third-party bar tenders.
-(E.g, an event with a band or DJ, or guests invited from outside the Vanderbilt community, might require security.
-It is unlikely that a wine and cheese reception for a visiting scholar would.)
+Comply with the appropriate dean's office standards that effect the engaging of security officers or third-party bartenders (e.g., an event with a band or DJ, or guests invited from outside the Vanderbilt community, might require security, but it is unlikely that a wine and cheese reception for a visiting scholar would).